 Heroin can be a highly addictive drug, producing tolerance to its effects and deep physical dependence—without it the user becomes ill and unable to function normally.
-It should also be noted that the drug is extremely effective at numbing both psychic and emotional pain, and most addicts can be accurately described as people self-medicating against traumatic memories and intolerable feelings.
+It should also be noted that the drug has especially effect at reducing psychological and emotional pain, and most addicts can be accurately described as people self-medicating against traumatic memories and intolerable feelings.
 The time taken to become addicted varies with the individual and context, as does the severity of withdrawal symptoms.
-Overdose can be fatal, of course, and most overdoses are due to profound depression of the respiratory system ).
+Overdose can be fatal, of course, and most overdoses are due to profound depression of the respiratory system.
 After many years of abundant supply at user-end purity, in the UK heroin quality now varies significantly.